The $n$ body matrix and its determinant

 Another important open problem is to understand the geometric structure of the associated Riemannian manifold $\Cno\sstrut8$ that prescribes the radial $n$ body Laplace--Beltrami operator constructed in \rf{MTE} on the Euclidean distance cone, and its consequences for the classical and quantum $n$ body problems.

 30pt

-\Ack The second author thanks Alexander Turbiner, Willard Miller, Jr., and Adrian Escobar--Ruiz for introducing him to this problem and for helpful discussions and much needed encouragement during my initial attempts to prove the conjecture.
+\Ack The second author thanks Alexander Turbiner, Willard Miller, Jr., and Adrian Escobar-Ruiz for introducing him to this problem and for helpful discussions and much needed encouragement during his initial attempts to prove the conjecture.
 Both authors thank Victor Reiner for enlightening discussions.
 We also thank the referees for their suggestions, corrections, and inspiration to further investigate the intriguing history of Cayley--Menger determinants and matrices.

 \eject